-Nearly 50 years ago, patrons of the arts began raising funds for the brand new Johnson City Symphony Orchestra.
-They felt that with two colleges and a university, a constant influx of new people along with our own residents, there should be musical talent in Johnson City, and that the community should have the opportunity to hear these talented musicians perform!
+Over 50 years ago, patrons of the arts began raising funds for a brand new orchestra.
+They felt that with two colleges, a university and a constant influx of new people joining existing residents, certainly there must be an abundance of talented musicians in Johnson City—and the community should have the opportunity to hear them perform!

 Since its creation in 1969, the Johnson City Symphony Orchestra has grown from its original 28 members to a 70 piece full orchestra.
 The JCSO has performed under nine conductors:

 Mr. Gil Oxendine (1969-74)

 Dr. Lewis Songer and Mr. Richard Compton (Co-Directors 1974)

 Dr. James Marable (1974-82)